weilueluo/ucl-notes/COMP0023 Network Systems.md

 We need to add another hierarchy.
 Lets connect hosts together to form **Local-Area Networks (LANs)** through ethernet, WIFI, etc...
 Then we add router to each LAN, connecting them to form a **Wide-Area Network (WAN)**, this is the extra layer that transfer packets between LANs, and we need a **internetwork protocol** for them.

 Recall within the LAN we have flat MAC addresses, and new in WAN we will have structured IP address, which means address in the same LAN will have address close to each other, IPv4 is a 32-bits number, commonly represented as 4 number (dotted-quad notation, a.b.c.d).
+IP address had three attempts

 1. Originally 8-bits network identifier, 24-bits for hosts.

-   - assumed 256 networks, not enough
+   - assumed 256 networks, simply not enough
 2. Next we try classful addressing, class A, B, C

    1. 0, 7-bits for network, 24-bits for hosts (large block taken by IBM, MIT, HP...)